 Our homes are our safe havens.
 So, when an intruder enters your home, it’s very unsettling.
 A house robbery will leave you emotionally drained and feeling vulnerable, but it’s important you try to keep calm in the aftermath and remember that you will move forward from this.

-Your immediate actions after finding your home has been burgled can prove vital for your safety and making sure the Gardaí and your insurer can help you.
+Your immediate actions after finding your home have been broken into can prove vital for your safety and making sure the Gardaí and your insurer can help you.
 Here are some steps to guide you on what you can do straight after.

 Don’t touch anything

 The first thing you should do is avoid touching anything.
 We understand the urge to check for your valuables but don’t start rooting through things yet.
 Until your home has been assessed by the Gardaí and they’ve given you permission, refrain from touching anything.

 If you’ve walked into your home and realise it’s been burgled, ensure you and your family’s safety by leaving your home immediately.
 Wait somewhere safe and promptly call the Gardaí.
 Try to stay calm and focused on the phone call.

 Take note of any suspicious activity around your home while you wait for the Gardaí to arrive and trust your instincts - if you feel something is off, write it down and let the Gardaí know when they arrive.

 Take an inventory of what has been robbed